 Many bodybuilders strive for strong muscle vascularity, which results in visible veins along the muscles.
 Even if you're just trying to bulk up for cosmetic reasons, veiny muscles can make you look bigger and stronger.

 The amount of water you need depends on your size, health and how much you sweat, but it's nearly impossible to drink too much water.
 Weigh yourself before and after your workout.
-Take frequent water breaks, and aim to consume 10 ounces of fluid every 20 minutes during intense training sessions.
+Take frequent water breaks, and aim to consume seven to 10 ounces of fluid for every 10 to 20 minutes during intense training sessions.
 After your workout, drink 16 to 24 ounces of water for each pound lost in sweat.

 Stay active throughout the day.
 Circulation affects the vascularity of your muscles.
 If you're sedentary for too long, circulation to your arms may slow down, shrinking your veins.
 If you have to sit for long periods of time, take a break every 30 minutes to an hour to stretch your arms and back.

 Vary Your Routine

 Increase the intensity of your biceps exercise routine to improve arm vascularity.
 You can do this by adding weight or increasing the number of reps you perform.
 Include strengthening exercises such as bicep curls, chin-ups, rows and cable curls in your workout routine to increase the strength and size of your biceps and improve vascularity.
 Due to increased blood pressure in your muscles, the veins in your arms will be most visible immediately following a workout.